alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

 - items that have the appearance of being a firearm and can be readily converted into a live firearm

+Some organisations may be able to bring in prohibited items.

-If your goods are prohibited you need to get a specific import licence (SIL)
+[Check if you can apply](#restricted) for a specific import licence (SIL)

 ###Apply for an SIL